Aeropress For Travel | Why This Coffee Maker Is Perfect For Travelers

 You could say I’m a bit of a coffee lover.
 I cannot function without coffee in the morning and I like my coffee very strong.
-There have been a handful of times when I was traveling and had bad/weak coffee and it honestly ruins my day.
+There have been a handful of times when I was travelling and had bad/weak coffee and it honestly ruins my day.
 I know I sound crazy but I know other coffee drinkers who also feel the same.
 Finding local roasters and good coffee shops in other cities and towns is one of the first things I do when I plan my trips, but what happens when there are no options?
 Well…that’s when Aeropress comes in handy!

 What comes inside the box